-The main reason you don’t want to give your dog AZO is because it is not made for dogs and there are treatments that exist that are specifically formulated for dogs metabolism and body make up, so these would be much more preferable than human medication.
+AZO is not made for dogs and there are treatments which are specifically formulated for dogs’ metabolism and body make up.
+These would be much more preferable than human medication.

 It’s not even good in a pinch, and if you are sad to see your dog in pain, giving them AZO is not going to help much, and could even hurt, with reports of some dogs getting sick from it.